BranchMetrics/ios-branch-deep-linking-attribution/README.md

 Sample UIActivityView Share sheet:
 ![UIActivityView Share Sheet](https://s3-us-west-1.amazonaws.com/branchhost/iOSShareSheet.png )

 The Branch iOS SDK includes a subclassed UIActivityItemProvider that can be passed into a UIActivityViewController, that will generate a Branch short URL and automatically tag it with the channel the user selects (Facebook, Twitter, etc.).
+**Note**: This method was formerly getBranchActivityItemWithDefaultURL:, which is now depreciated.
+Rather than requiring a default URL that acts as a placeholder for UIActivityItemProvider, a longURL is generated instantly and synchronously.

 The sample app included with the Branch iOS SDK shows a sample of this in ViewController.m:

 ###### Objective-C